-Who: High school students, college and university students, public library users, museum patrons, student groups, amateur historians and genealogists, librarians, archivists, scholars, teachers, activists, church goers, and other volunteers from Washington DC, Delaware, Penn State, across the United States, and around the world.
+Who: High school students, college and university students, public library users, museum patrons, student groups, amateur historians and genealogists, librarians, archivists, scholars, teachers, activists, church goers, and other volunteers across the United States, and around the world.

-What: An online and transnational celebration of Frederick Douglass’s birthday through a transcribe-a-thon of papers of Anna Julia Cooper held by the Moorland-Spingarn Research Center.
-Live performances, singing, and birthday cake will be on hand at many locations.
+What: An online and international celebration of Frederick Douglass’s birthday through a transcribe-a-thon of the Colored Conventions.
+Live performances, singing, and birthday cake will be on hand at many virtual locations.

-Why: In honor of Frederick Douglass, along with Anna Julia Cooper and other Black women activists of the past and present. #TranscribeBlackWomen.
+Why: In honor of Frederick Douglass, along with the Colored Conventions and the Black men and women activists of the past and present.

-How: Visit the locations where the simultaneous transcriptions are taking place, and follow the action online.
+How: Visit the virtual settings where the simultaneous transcriptions are taking place, and follow the action online.

-VISUALS: Official opening ceremony with university designates, individuals gathering, meeting each other, singing, celebrating (party / cake cutting), people transcribing (with Zooniverse), Anna Julia Cooper Read-A-Thon, short historical presentations (projected archival photographs and original documents), on-camera streeters and short scholar interviews.
+VISUALS: Opening ceremony, individuals gathering, meeting each other, singing, celebrating (party / cake cutting), people transcribing, short historical presentations (projected archival photographs and original documents), and short interviews with historians and relevant experts.

 Additional graphics & visuals are available on the Douglass Day website page for flyers & branding.